1. Railroad quiet zones

 Funding source: budgeted/Type B

 The project is designed to improve safety and mobility on I-35’s northbound frontage road as well as its exit ramp between RM 1431 and FM 3406.
-Crews will widen the northbound frontage road, and the project includes improvements to bicycle and pedestrian lanes.
+The expanded frontage road will widen from two to three lanes, relocate the exit ramp and add an extended exit lane between RM 1431 and FM 3406.

 Timeline: July-late 2020